Causewayhead railway station

 The station served the small hamlet of Causewayhead and its rural surrounds.

 Its timetable entries show trains calling on Saturdays Only.
 It only appeared in public timetables from November 1856 to April 1859.
 The 18 September 1856 entry in a contemporary journal states that "[locomotives]...generally call at Causeway Head to quench the thirst of the Steam Horse.
 They pump the water out of the beck."

 By 1866 no trace of a station could be seen on OS maps, though a building – almost certainly the crossing keeper's cottage - is clear.
 It is possible that this was a "use it or lose it" stopping place where no platforms were built.

 The level crossing required the services of a crossing keeper until the line closed in 1964.

-The line through the crossing closed on 7 September 1964.

 History

 The North British Railway (NBR) leased the line from the Carlisle & Silloth Bay Railway & Dock Company in 1862, and absorbed them in 1880, The NBR, in turn, was absorbed into the London and North Eastern Railway in 1923, passing to British Railways in 1948.